-An application for part day leave should be made at least 24 hours in advance of the day for which leave is sought.
-In unforeseen circumstances, part day leave applications for later in that day must be submitted to the Front Office before school so the required information can be entered into the school attendance system.
+An application for partial leave (part of a school day) should be made at least 24 hours in advance of the day for which leave is sought.
+In unforeseen circumstances, partial leave applications for later in that day must be submitted to the Front Office before school so the required information can be entered into the school attendance system.
 Notes written and signed by the parent or caregiver should be brought to the Front Office.
 If leave is approved, a leave pass will be available from the Front Office.
 If leave is not approved, contact will be made by telephone with the parent or caregiver.
 Students should avoid making medical or dental appointments during school hours.